rome/tools/packages/@romejs/compiler/lint/rules/jsx-a11y/noRedundantRoles.test.md

  unknown:1:24 lint/jsx-a11y/noRedundantRoles FIXABLE ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ Using the role attribute checkbox and the HTML element input is redundant, using the HTMLelement
+  ✖ Using the role attribute checkbox on the input element is redundant.
-    is enough.

     <input  type='checkbox' role='checkbox' />
                             ^^^^^^^^^^^^^^^